ap-10th-result-date-2026/.github/profile/README.md

 In this update current status of Andhra pradesh SSC Board Current status of Examination, Result dates and much more, this page is created to help all students of andhra, to view their result.
 AP SSC 10th result date 2026 Status currently students are writing examination soo, results will be out in the month of APRIL, Expected to be announced at last week of APRIL.

-> The Expected date for AP 10th Result is APril 26 2026 and time is around 10 AM to 1200
+> The Expected date for AP 10th Result is APril 26 2026 and time is around 10 AM to 1:00 PM, No Delay.!

 UPDATE: 30-03-2026
 > AP SSC 10th Result date Online for the year 2026: Government of Andhra pradesh is currently conducting examinations, till APRIL 2nd.
 After that validation of papers will begin.